rimuz/smudge/README.md

 ```
 cd smudge
 ```
-And finally build it with the following commands:
+And finally build and install it with the following commands:
 ```
 ./configure
 make
 make install
 ```
-Command `./configure` can take different options, to see them type `./configure --help`
+Note: Command `./configure` can take different options, to see them type `./configure --help`.

+Smudge is installed by default in directory `/usr/bin`, while additional libraries should be added inside `/usr/lib/smudge` or `/usr/lib/smudge/VERSION`

 ### Language overview
 Go to this [link](https://smudgelang.github.io/smudge/) to learn how to program in Smudge.